Helvetic Republic: Constitution

-Due to the instability of the situation, the Helvetic Republic had over 6 constitutions in a period of 4 years.
+Due to the instability of the situation, the Helvetic Republic had over 6 constitutions in a period of four years.
+Many of the draft constitutions were sent to Napoleon for review, and he made his preferred version known.
+He also assisted in some of the coups that overthrew interim governments organized along constitutional lines that did not meet with his approval.

 Legacy

 The Helvetic Republic did highlight the desirability of a central authority to handle matters for the country as a whole (as opposed to the individual cantons which handled matters at the local level).
 In the post-Napoleonic era, the differences between the cantons (varying currencies and systems of weights and measurements) and the perceived need for better co-ordination between them came to a head and culminated in the Swiss Federal Constitution of 1848.
 The Republic's 5-member Directory resembles the 7-member Swiss Federal Council, Switzerland's present-day executive.

 The Helvetic Republic is still very controversial within Switzerland.
 Carl Hilty described the period as the first democratic experience in Swiss territory, while within conservatism it is seen as a time of national weakness and loss of independence.
 For cantons such as Vaud, Thurgau and Ticino, the three who in 1898 celebrated the centenary of their independence, the Republic was a time of political freedom and liberation from the rule of other cantons.
 However, the period was also marked by foreign domination and instability, and for the cantons of Bern, Schwyz and Nidwalden it signified military defeat.

 In 1995, the Federal Assembly chose not to celebrate the 200 year anniversary of the Helvetic Republic but to allow individual cantons to celebrate if they wished.
 The Federal Councilors took part in official events in Aargau in January 1998.

 The Helvetic period represents a key step toward the modern federal state.
 For the first time, the population was defined as Swiss, not as inhabitants of a specific canton.